 360 video in general is much more accessible than VR, as well as being more cost effective to produce.
 The Right Choice is available as a free app that can be run on a phone, which gives it much further potential reach than a headset only experience.
 Whilst the interactivity is basic, it prevents the message getting bogged down in gimmicks, freeing up the viewers attention to focus on the action on screen.

 Veryx Food Sorting

-We usually think of 360 video and VR experiences as purely consumer focused entertainment products, but they can also be used as tools for education, training and marketing in the b2b space.
+We usually think of 360 video and VR experiences as purely consumer focused entertainment products, but they can also be used as integral parts of your content production strategy — as tools for education, training and marketing in the B2B space all along the funnel.

 Key Technology is a food processing technology company.
 For their latest product, the VERYX food sorter, they produced an animated 360 video that lets the viewer see inside the machine whilst a voice over explains it’s functions and leads them through the experience.
 Whilst this is 360 video and it’s most basic, providing no interactivity, it means that the video is much more easily shareable across platforms such as YouTube and Vimeo where it is viewable both with and without a headset.